 - If your Zip file is open in the Explorer view style, you can click on your folder and then drag and drop it where you want it

-- With either view style, you can click Unzip (with the Legacy menus/toolbar interface you would click Extract)
+- With either the Explorer view style or the Classic view style, you can click 1-Click Unzip (with the Legacy menus/toolbar interface you would click Extract)

 Note: Before using this method, if you are in the Classic view click the Settings tab and make sure Use folder names is checked in Unzip options